stoqs/stoqs/doc/instructions/PRODUCTION.md

 2. Clone STOQS to a local writable directory on your server.
-A good practice is to not push any changes from a production server back to the repository, therefore our clone can be read only without any ssh keys configured, e.g.:
+A good practice is to not push any changes from a production server back to the repository, therefore our clone can be read-only without any ssh keys configured, e.g.:

         export STOQS_HOME=/opt/stoqsgit
         cd `dirname $STOQS_HOME`